cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 ### Routing protocols
 There are [dozens of algorithms](https://en.wikipedia.org/wiki/Wireless_mesh_network#Protocols) for routing packets in a mesh network.
 A few notable ones are the Optimized Link State Routing (OLSR) and the Hybrid Wireless Mesh Protocol (HWMP).

 In this tutorial, however, we will cover only one of them, called [*Better Approach to Mobile Adhoc Networking*](https://en.wikipedia.org/wiki/B.A.T.M.A.N.) (**B.A.T.M.A.N.**), because [it has long been incorporated into the Linux Kernel](https://www.kernel.org/doc/html/latest/networking/batman-adv.html) and is thus easily enabled on Linux devices.
 It is also a [fairly well-documented](https://www.open-mesh.org/projects/batman-adv/wiki) algorithm that [has been continuously improved](https://www.open-mesh.org/projects/open-mesh/activity) over the years.
 Another noteworthy feature of `batman-adv` is its lack of reliance on layer-3 protocols for managing mesh clients because it works at the layer-2 and its ability to create VLANs.
 Think of it as if it were a big, smart, virtual switch, in which its VLANs are port-based segmentations.
-If you want an interface to use a particular mesh VLAN, just "plug it" into the approriate port of the `batX` switch (e.g., bridge `if-guest` and `bat0.2` to give the guest network access to the `bat0` VLAN 2).
+If you want an interface to use a particular mesh VLAN, just "plug it" into the approriate port of the `batX` switch (e.g., bridge `guest` and `bat0.2` to give the guest network access to the `bat0` VLAN ID #2).

 #### batman-adv
 As mentioned before, B.A.T.M.A.N. has gone through multiple changes over the years, which means that there are actually *multiple versions of the algorithm*.
 I've had a good experience with [**B.A.T.M.A.N.
 IV**](https://www.open-mesh.org/projects/batman-adv/wiki/BATMAN_IV) and therefore, the examples here make use of it.
 However, you are free to try whatever version you want and even run them in parallel to each other, by assigning a different `batX` interface to each version of the algorithm (versions are chosen with `option routing_algo` in the `/etc/config/network` config file for each enabled `batX` interface).